qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ```

 ## Additional Documentation and Acknowledgments
-This GitHub post aims to share the process of combining Google Cloud Functions and Google Cloud Scheduler to automate Python code execution since during the development process, I found limited supporting materials or tutorials available online.
+This GitHub post aims to share the process of combining Google Cloud Functions and Google Cloud Scheduler to automate Python code execution since during the development process, limited supporting materials or tutorials were available online.
 Therefore, the purpose of this post is to provide guidance on implementing Python automation with GCP, to inspire other creative and helpful solutions and to encourage its proper and ethical use only.